Professor Ian Klinke

 What inspired me?

 I found my way to geography both because of an interest in the history of geographic thought and because the field's interdisciplinarity spoke to the way in which I think.
 Human geography is a fascinating place to explore issues such as global inequality, climate change and colonialism in their contemporary and historical contexts.
 Because of its scope, it is also a fantastic place to theorise the relationship between society and space, nature and culture.
-What is there not to like?
+If you’re interested in the subject and how I approach it, check out my co-authored (with Patricia Daley) Human Geography: A Very Short Introduction.

 Selected publications